Skip to main content

 1. Install the CLI

-Install the latest published CLI:
+Install the latest published CLI with the hosted installer:

 uv tool install --force wendell